Goliaten/foxhole_stockpile_scanner/README.md

 - `monitor_number`

 In order to set then properly, change `run_position_spew` to `true` and [launch the script](#launching-the-script).
 You should see messages being written into terminal, which are the position of your mouse.
-First brackets shows the real value, the offset one represents value offset using the `offset_x` and `offset_y`
+First brackets shows the real value, the offset one represents value offset using the `offset_x` and `offset_y`.
+You should set them so that top left corner of the `offset` value on the chosen screen is at (0,0)
 <!-- TODO finish this -->